 Complete degree requirement details and course descriptions are available from the online UCI General Catalogue*

 *Note: The department of Urban Planning and Public Policy changed its name in summer 2017.
-The UCI General Catalogue and Registrar's Schedule of Classes may not reflect the change until later in the academic year.
-Until then, you will find the department listed under the previous name: Planning, Policy, and Design (PP&D).
+The UCI General Catalogue and UCI Registrar's Schedule of Classes each have different timings for updating the name.
+In the Schedule of Classes, courses for Fall 2018 and beyond are listed under Urban Planning and Public Policy (UPPP).
+Courses for prior terms were listed under Planning, Policy, and Design (PP&D).

 To find out when certain courses will be offered, view the Urban Planning and Public Policy department's academic year course plans.